aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-1/solution.md

 ![Landingzone Overview](./images/D1T2-verifylab.jpg)

-Credentials are identical for all VMs, as follows:
+Credentials are identical for all VMs:

 - User name: **AzureAdmin**
 - Password: *your password* that you have chosen in the deployment.